(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Chronic bronchitis in dogs should be considered if a dog continues coughing for over two months.

-Dogs with chronic bronchitis have a dry, harsh cough that may or may not be productive.
-In particular, the dog usually starts coughing at the start of exercise or when excited.
+Dogs with chronic bronchitis have a dry, harsh cough that may or may not be productive (i.e. may or may not be coughing up phlegm).
+The dog usually starts coughing at the start of exercise or when excited.

-Usually, a coughing episode is followed by gagging and retching.
+Usually, after a coughing episode, the dog will start gagging and retching.
 Sometimes, foamy saliva may be brought up (which many dog parents may mistake as vomitus).

-A dog with chronic bronchitis normally does not suffer from appetite and/or weight loss.
+A dog with chronic bronchitis normally continues to have an appetite and does not lose weight.

 In most cases of bronchitis in dogs, the cause is unknown.